the good and the bad of ohyo kumite (never make this mistake)

 Take this part from #4 for example:

-Ishikawa sensei taught me to grab behind the neck (not the Karategi) to allow for better control.
+Ishikawa sensei taught me to grab behind the neck (not the Karategi) for more control.
 It's also an application of Ratai Dori (naked techniques).

 Credit to Mr. Suzuki for laying the groundwork of such an exceptional series.
 And at the same time it's key to realise what he did was HIS Ohyo.

 For example, have you seen Kono sensei in action?
-You can see his Ohyo are based on Suzuki's but clearly he "changed" them to suit his Karate.
+You can see his Ohyo are like Suzuki's but clearly he "changed" them to suit his Karate.

 So where am I going with this?